vanumdaniel7/Library_Management_System_Letsbloom_Assignment/README.md

    git clone https://github.com/vanumdaniel7/Library_Management_System_Letsbloom_Assignment
    ```

 2. After you cloned the repository go inside the project directory, and create a virtual environment.
+After creating a virtual environment, make sure to select the interpreter from VS Code's command palette.This step is crucial for VS Code to recognize and use the Python interpreter specific to your virtual environment, ensuring that your project runs in the isolated environment you've set up.

    ```powershell
    py -m venv .venv